DaniSoftwareZT/My-Swole-Pal/journals/Adrian_Chen.md

+## March 2, 2023
+We were working on the workout detail page.
+We successfully displayed exercise details in a workout and added a delete button.
+The coder for the day is Ally.

 ## March 1, 2023
 Edwin was the driver and we got the modal working.
 We also finally got the search page to work after two days' struggles -- We had some help from Candice.